rahulakrishna/rahulakrishna.github.io/_posts/2023-11-18-simple-budgeting-tool-with-numbers-shortcuts.markdown

 ![Budget Sheets](/images/budgeting-tool/budget-sheets.png)

-The proposed budgeting tool will incorporate two distinct sheets: a 'Budget' sheet for resource allocation and a 'Transactions' sheet for recording financial transactions.
-The 'Budget' sheet is intended to be established at the commencement of each month, with subsequent modifications primarily occurring within the 'Transactions' sheet.
-It is anticipated that updates to the 'Transactions' sheet will automatically reflect in the 'Budget' sheet, ensuring real-time accuracy of the budgeting data.
+The budgeting tool will feature two key sheets: a 'Budget' sheet for setting allocations and a 'Transactions' sheet for logging expenses.
+At the start of each month, users define their budget, while day-to-day updates happen in the 'Transactions' sheet.
+Changes there will automatically update the 'Budget' sheet, keeping everything in sync in real time.

 ### **Doing this in Numbers**

 ---

-Fortunately, all these functionalities are incorporated within a pre-constructed default template in Numbers, providing a seamless user experience.
+Thankfully, all these features come built into a default Numbers template, making for a smooth, hassle-free experience.

 ![New Sheet](/images/budgeting-tool/new-sheet.png)